pygame/pygame/docs/reST/tut/SurfarrayIntro.rst

 operation *"in place"*.
 For example, you would want to replace ``screen[:] = screen + brightmap`` with the much faster ``add(screen, brightmap, screen)``.
-Anyways, you'll want to read up on the NumPy UFunc documentation for more about this.
+Anyway, you'll want to read up on the NumPy UFunc documentation for more about this.
 It is important when dealing with the arrays.

 Another thing to be aware of when working with NumPy arrays is the datatype of the array.
-Some of the arrays (especially the mapped pixel type) often return arrays with an unsigned 8bit value.
+Some of the arrays (especially the mapped pixel type) often return arrays with an unsigned 8-bit value.
 These arrays will easily overflow if you are not careful.
-NumPy will use the same coercion that you find in C programs, so mixing an operation with 8bit numbers and 32bit numbers will give a result as 32bit numbers.
+NumPy will use the same coercion that you find in C programs, so mixing an operation with 8-bit numbers and 32-bit numbers will give a result as 32-bit numbers.
 You can convert the datatype of an array, but definitely be aware of what types of arrays you have, if NumPy gets in a situation where precision would be ruined, it will raise an exception.